isidore/Refactoring.ChatGPT.Prompts/Prompt-Renames.md

 1. Refactor `orginalName` => `BetterNameOption1' or `BetterNameOption2`

 ## Next Step
-if you understand this, please reply with: "Ok Let's refactor" and I will show you the code
+if you understand this, please REPLY with: "Ok Let's refactor" and I will show you the code